 Data classification

 If you wish to protect specific data in your company, you need to classify them first.
+Learn what data classifications are and how you can work with them in Safetica.

-Files can be classified based on their content, origin, file type, or pre-existing classification:
+Files can be classified based on their contentorigin, file type, or pre-existing classification:

 🍏MacOS devices: Exports from designated apps are currently not supported on macOS.